sg893052/sonic-buildimage/release_documents/SONiC-User-Manual.md

 **sonic_installer install**

 This command is used to install a new image on the alternate image partition.
-This command takes a path to an installable SONiC image or URL and installs the image.
+This command takes
+ - A path to an installable SONiC image, or
+ - URL of the image, or
+ - Path of the image on a remote scp/sftp server, where the server address, protocol, username and password can be provided using the command line arguments

 After a successful installation, the new image is marked as the image that shall be used in next reboot.
 SONiC configuration files are also copied to a backup directory and restored when the switch reboots to the newly installed image version.
   - Following configuration files are migrated as part of the install command: